I had no idea there were many personal finance blogs out there until I connected with the community over Twitter.

 The more I worked through the content of this article, the more I realized that having a desire to make money from a blog can actually increase the quality, consistency, and value a blog provides.

-What is interesting is that even though I'm following advice recommended by Financial Samurai in how he recommends posting 3x per week, it seems like most people think I'm crazy in trying to pursue this content schedule.
+Interestingly, even though I'm following advice recommended by Financial Samurai in how he recommends posting 3x per week, it seems like most people think I'm crazy in trying to pursue this content schedule.

 And to be honest, they are probably right.
 Publishing 3x per week, where each blog post is 1,500 – 2,500 long, is insane when you consider I have a full-time job, a family (with two children), and the normal obligations with a family of four.
-I'm always having to think about whether or not I'm prioritizing my time to match what is most important to me.
+I'm always having to think about whether or not I'm prioritizing my time to match what is most important.
 And it requires constant communication with Andrea.

 No Guilt Trip